-This error was caused by one of the following two things:
+This message indicates that an error was caused by one of the following:

-- The SAD was created by a later version of EDIT\PROFILE.
+- The SAD was created by a later version of EDIT\\PROFILE.
 For example, you are using 19.2 EDIT\PROFILE on a SAD created with 20.0 EDIT\PROFILE.
 You must use a version of EDIT\PROFILE at least as recent as the version that built the SAD. - The UVF may have been damaged.
 Restore the SAD from backups or rebuild it.

-In both cases, EDIT\PROFILE aborts.
+In either case, EDIT\PROFILE aborts.
 [FATAL]

-<primos error> Can't read user ID
+primos error Can't read user ID